Lake Garda Itinerary: How to Spend 1,2,3 Days in Lake Garda

 5. Malcesine Town Tour

-If you ask me, which has better lakefront views, Sirmione or Malcesine?
-I’ll go all for Malcesine.
-You should see the lakefront Garden of the Palazzo dei Capitani or Posterna beach, or Piana Beach.
-The glittering lake and the towering mountains beyond look sensational.
+You simply must visit the lakefront Garden of the Palazzo dei Capitani or Posterna beach, or Piana Beach for the stunning scenery.
+The glittering lake and towering mountains in the distance are absolutely breathtaking.

 6. Castle of Malcesine

-Sure, lakefront promenades and beaches have captivating views.
-But wait until you get to the top of the 31-meter high tower of Malcesine’s castle on a hilltop, which overlooks both the medieval village and Lake Garda.
-Hold your jaw because it will surely drop!
+Lakefront promenades and beaches may have breathtaking views, but wait until you climb to the top of the 31-meter high tower of Malcesine’s castle.
+From this vantage point, you can take in stunning panoramic views of both the medieval village and Lake Garda.

 Practical information for the Castello Scaligero di Malcesine